-Sharper Image produces and sells various items such as toys and electronics.
+Sharper Image produces and sells various items such as toys, electronics, gadgets, and technology.
 They have a team dedicated to sourcing new ideas and will pay for those they feel fit their brand.

 Dewalt is a leading hardware tool producer and the company’s online submissions system is always open for new product ideas to be put forward.

-Cal-Van Tools regularly works with independent inventors when developing new automotive product ideas.
-The submission form can be found on the company website and they offer competitive royalty rates to inventors.
+Cal-Van Tools regularly works with independent inventors when developing new automotive product and tool ideas.
+The idea submission form can be found on the company website and they offer competitive royalty rates to inventors.

 Unilever is a huge corporation and one of the biggest product developers in the world.
-This company specializes mostly in food and hygiene products and they are always looking to partner with new inventors.
+This company specializes mostly in food and hygiene products and they are always looking to partner with new inventors with practical innovations.
 Ideas can be submitted through the company website.

 High-quality fitness equipment is the focus of Nautilus.
 They operate worldwide so if your idea is picked up, there is potential for it to be sold to a global market.
 Submit your ideas through the Nautilus website.

 Wilson produces sporting goods and equipment and accepts new product ideas through their website.
 The submissions are regularly reviewed and they will be in touch if they feel that yours fits in with their brand.